hrevert/ht-oauth-server-client-module/README.md

 ## Configuring the module
 #### Setting the User class
-User class implements the ZfrOAuth2\Server\Entity\TokenOwnerInterface interface `Hrevert\OauthClient\Model\UserInterface`.
+User class must implement `Hrevert\OauthClient\Model\UserInterface`.
 Then, you need to modify the Doctrine mapping to associate this interface with your own user class.

 ```php
 return [